Independent African news, markets, culture and politics.

 'I'm not important' - VeryDarkMan reacts to visions of his death

-Nigerian social critic Martins Vincent Otse, also known as VeryDarkman or VDM, has proposed a solution to the country’s security challenges, specifically terrorism.
-In a recent video posted on his Facebook page, VDM attributed the worsening crisis to a lack of education, particularly in the northern region.
-He argued that the majority of those involved in terrorism in Nigeria hail from the North and suggested that education could be a key factor in reducing terrorist activities.
+Nigerian social critic Martins Vincent Otse, known as VeryDarkman or VDM, has offered a solution to the country’s security challenges, particularly terrorism.
+In a recent video posted on his Facebook page, VDM blamed the worsening crisis on a lack of education, especially in the northern region.
+He argued that most individuals involved in terrorism in Nigeria come from the North and suggested that education could be a key factor in reducing terrorist activities.

-According to VDM, if a Nigerian leader were to dedicate a significant portion of their tenure to educating the northern population, it could potentially solve the terrorism problem.
-He emphasized the importance of knowledge, stating that it is power, and that the educated few are currently exploiting the uneducated as weapons.
-VDM noted that in the North, many young people do not attend school, instead focusing on religious studies, which can make them vulnerable to manipulation.
+VDM contended that if a Nigerian leader devoted a significant portion of their tenure to educating the northern population, it could potentially solve the terrorism problem.
+He emphasized that knowledge is power and that the educated few are currently exploiting the uneducated as weapons.
+According to VDM, many young people in the North do not attend school, focusing instead on religious studies, which can make them vulnerable to manipulation.

-The critic pointed out that the North has a large number of young people who are idle and beg on the streets, making them easy targets for recruitment into terrorist activities.
-He cited cities like Maduguri and Zamfara as examples of areas where many young people are unemployed and uneducated, making them susceptible to exploitation.
+The critic pointed out that the North has a large number of idle youths who beg on the streets, making them easy targets for recruitment into terrorist activities.
+He cited cities such as Maiduguri and Zamfara as examples where many young people are unemployed and uneducated, rendering them susceptible to exploitation.

-The Nigerian government has implemented various initiatives aimed at addressing the security challenges, including military operations and rehabilitation programs for former terrorists.
-However, the issue persists, and alternative solutions, such as VDM’s proposal, are being considered.
-As the country continues to grapple with the challenges of terrorism, it is likely that the role of education and economic development in preventing radicalization will remain a topic of discussion.
+The Nigerian government has implemented various initiatives to tackle security challenges, including military operations and rehabilitation programs for former terrorists.
+However, the problem persists, and alternative solutions such as VDM’s proposal are being considered.
+As the country continues to grapple with terrorism, the role of education and economic development in preventing radicalization is likely to remain a central topic of discussion.

 Scroll to Top